suzybee1987/the-book-nook-project/README.md

 ### **User Stories**
 - As a first time user
+    - I would like to be able to register with no problems and minimal information required
-    - I would like to find books to read based on their reviews
+    - I would like it to be obvious that I am on a book review site
-    - I

 - As a returning user

-- As a frequent user
+  - I would like to be able to see reviews I have previously written and favourited
+  - I would like to be able to log in to see book reviews I have written and favourited on one page

 - All users
-    - I want the site to have links to websites where I can buy the book I am interested in.
+    - I would like to find books to read based on their reviews
     - I want the site to be easy to navigate on mobile primarily so I can use it on the go.
     - I want the site to be responsive on all devices.
+    - I would like to see a timestamp from when the review was posted so I can determine how recent it is and if it follows on from a movie release or sequel/prequel
+    - I would like there to be a link to a site where I can buy the book after reading the review
+    - I would like to be able to save book reviews to favourites to read later
+    - I would like to see the book cover images to get an idea of the book and genre
+    - I would like to see images of books and nice fonts in-keeping with the theme
+    - I would like there to be navigation buttons to prevent having to use the back browser button and lots of scrolling on long lists
+    - I would like a profile page showing the reviews I have written and favourited
+    - I would like to be able to search by author and book name for books I may have read or be interested in and be able to comment on those I have read
-    - I also want to be able to contact the site owner with feedback.
+    - I would like to be able to add a new review for a new book and be able to edit and delete if required.

 ### **Site Owner Goals**
-- Earn money on each book purchased via a link from the site.
+- Earn money on each book purchased via an affiliate link from the site.
 - I want the site to be responsive on all devices for the best user experience to encourage customers to return.